deprimus/Tale/README.md

 Story scripts are basically markdown files in a specific format.
 When you develop a game, you usually write a script for the game story.

 The script describes the scenes and dialog.
-If you write this script in the format shown below, Tale will be able to compile it to C# code which makes use of Tale actions.
+If you write this script in the format shown below, Tale will be able to compile it to C# code which is compatible with Tale.

 ```md
 ...